GPh83/resticterm/README.md

 # resticterm

 resticterm is a multi-platform UI for restic backup software. (https://restic.net/)
-It's a terminal user interface, strange for Windows but useful through SSH under Linux for exemple.
+It's a terminal user interface, strange for Windows but useful through SSH under Linux.

+## Features
+- Manage local repository
+- Information
+- Backup
+- Restore
+- Settings for easy use

+## Todo
+- SSH repository

 # Usage

-## Linux
-Download package, extract it and run : resticterm

-## Windows

-Download package, extract it and run : resticterm.exe
+Download release, extract and run : resticterm.exe (Windows or Linux)

-# Dev
+# Contributing

 resticterm is written in C# and based on .NET 5
+Made with VS2019 Community.
+Solution file :restciterm.sln

+# Licence

+resticterm Copyright(C) 2021 Philippe GRAILLE.
+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions, see GNU GPL V3 : https://www.gnu.org/licenses/